The perfect clubs for people who don’t like sports

 16th May 2018

 Staying sociable is one of the greatest challenges that faces the UK’s older adults today, and this can be made more difficult for a number of reasons.
-For those who have limited mobility and find their movements restricted by things such as the availability of disability bathrooms at their clubs of choice may struggle to find a club that is the perfect match for them.
+For those who have limited mobility and find their movements restricted by things such as the availability of disability walk in showers and baths at their clubs of choice may struggle to find a club that is the perfect match for them.
 This is made more difficult for those who do not enjoy participating in sports as many clubs and groups are based around people who are more physically able.

 That is not to say there are no other hobbies to pursue with other people in the local area, but knowing where to start can sometimes feel challenging.
 Instead, why not look into some of the clubs suggested below to keep people active and sociable as they get older.